Salmon in the wild

 Norway has over 400 rivers with Atlantic salmon.
 This is almost a quarter of all such rivers in the world.

-We can roughly divide the salmon's habitat into three different environments: fjord, river and sea.
+We can roughly divide the salmon's habitat into three different environments: fjord, watercourse (river) and ocean.

 The life of wild salmon